Germany just lost to France in the third place match of the Nations League. |

 "Virtual" numbers

-The match's stats, from the number of shots on target (6-8), ball possession (56%-44%) to corner kicks (9-6) seemed to reflect a balanced match, but the reality on the field showed that the technical and tactical quality of the German team was far behind France in particular and other strong teams at the moment (such as Spain, Argentina, Portugal...) in general.
+The match's stats, from the number of shots on target (6-8), ball possession (56%-44%) to corner kicks (9-6) seemed to reflect a balanced match, but the reality on the field showed that the technical and tactical quality of the German team was far behind that of France in particular and other strong teams at the moment (such as Spain, Argentina, Portugal...) in general.

 Unsurprisingly, all three of Germany's attackers have been disappointing.
 Nor have substitutes Deniz Undav, Serge Gnabry and Leroy Sane.
 Undav is just a decent Bundesliga striker, while Gnabry and Sane are pale versions of their peak selves.